-Operations for the quarter ended November 30, 2014 were focused on maintaining the Company's interests in its properties, as well as continuing preliminary surveying and groundwork on its Evelyn gold project.
+Operations for the quarter ended November 30, 2015 were focused on maintaining the Company's interest in its properties, as well as continuing preliminary surveying and groundwork on its Evelyn gold project.

-The net loss for the three month period ended November 30, 2014 was \$5,093,986 which was a loss of \$0.104 per share on both a basic and a fully diluted basis.
-This loss was primarily attributed to a loss on investments of \$5,015,508 and general and administrative expenses of \$78,679.
-Major components of the loss were accounting and audit fees of \$35,868, management fees of \$18,600, Directors fees and benefits of \$6,625, and transfer agent and filing fees of \$4,743.
+The net loss for the three-month period ended November 30, 2015 was \$44,943 which was a loss of \$0.01 per share on both a basic and a fully diluted basis.
+This loss was attributed to general and administrative expenses.
+Major components of the loss were accounting and audit fees of \$19,958, legal fees of \$9,359 and wages and benefits of \$5,978.